mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

    <img src="{{ site.url }}{{ site.baseurl }}/images/mandelbrot/mandelbrot_bad.png" alt="">

 Now you might be wondering, why is there varying colour hue around the black regions?
 In a nutshell, the region with similar colour is the numbers that have escaped the black region.
 Meaning, they are all the numbers which are not part of the set
-`F= {x^2+c|x is any number, and -2<x<1}` with given iteration.
+`F= {x^2 + c|x is any number, and -2< x <1}` with given iteration.
 As we increased the iterations, we get more and more numbers escaping, thus creating the Mandelbrot fractal.

 Even though code for this looks small (and unoptimized), it took 4-5 hrs to get the graph done.
 If you liked this post, and want to learn more about Mandelbrot Set, please go [here](https://en.wikipedia.org/wiki/Mandelbrot_set) to read more about them.